Skip to content

 Austin, Texas 78701

-start quote symbolI’m really motivated by the development – and purchase and sale – of groundbreaking projects, whether it's a project to unlock the largest known lithium and boron deposit in North America, complex infrastructure or a cutting edge renewables project.
+start quote symbolI’m really motivated by the development – and purchase and sale – of groundbreaking projects, whether it's a project to unlock the largest known lithium and boron deposit in North America, complex infrastructure or a cutting edge data center project.
 My focus is on the big picture and finding legal solutions to the critical business issues.
 I’m proud to work on tangible assets that people get to live with and benefit from for a long time after a deal is complete.end quote symbol

 Kaam Sahely